 Blood Orange Crostini

-Whoever invented blood oranges knew what was up what it came to beautiful food (see them just sliced on a platter here – GORGEOUS!).
+Whoever invented blood oranges knew what was up when it came to beautiful food (see them just sliced on a platter here – GORGEOUS!).
 I used to be afraid of blood oranges (I think I weirdly associated them with blood sausage, which honestly I never had until our trip to Chicago a few years ago).

 Anyway, sometime during grad school or perhaps after we moved to LA, I finally tried them (probably in a cocktail or on a salad)…and then I kind of fell in love.